folkengine/CucumberRubyTemplate/README.md

 CucumberRubyTemplate
 ====================

-Baseline cucumber project for my explorations with running Ruby Cucumber inside IntelliJ 12
+Baseline cucumber project to help explain how to get Ruby Cucumber to work inside IntelliJ 12.

 Requirements
 ------------